Edit this wiki page Follow

 S.T.A.L.K.E.R.: Shadow of Chernobyl

 S.T.A.L.K.E.R: Shadow of Chernobyl is a First-Person-Shooter with many Role Playing elements.
 It's set in the Chernobyl Exclusion Zone after a second fictional explosion in the not too distant future.
-It is known for its incredible atmosphere and relatively difficult gameplay compared with other shooters released in 2007.
+It is known for its atmosphere and relatively difficult gameplay.

 Overview

 The year is 2012; 6 years after the Chernobyl Nuclear Power Plant suffered a mysterious second meltdown, leaving the 25km radius area known as the Exclusion Zone a barren wasteland filled with mutants, strange inexplicable anomalies and artifacts with strange properties.
-In S.T.A.L.K.E.R, you play the role of a "stalker", a scavenger searching the Zone for valuable artifacts.
+In S.T.A.L.K.E.R, players control a "stalker", a scavenger searching the Zone for valuable artifacts.

 In the game, the player must deal with radiation hazards, areas distorted by the explosion and unexplainable by science known as anomalies, as well as enemy stalkers such as bandits or Army soldiers.
 The game features the "A-Life" AI system, in which NPCs will roam the world and perform their own unscripted activities.
 The game features a main set of storyline missions, as well as many optional tasks that can be performed for rewards (typically assassination or object retrieval missions).
 The game features a faction system, where the player has different standings (enemy, neutral, friend) to individual faction members and to the faction as a whole.
 The player may choose to aid different factions, such as Duty or Freedom, in return for different rewards and possible repercussions or to stay neutral.